 ExpressVPN vs Proton VPN: which VPN is better?

-So, which one is the better VPN?
-Find out in this ExpressVPN vs ProtonVPN comparison as we review and test the two to see how they stack up in terms of streaming performance, pricing, security, speed, features, and more.
+But which one is the better VPN?
+Find out in this ExpressVPN vs ProtonVPN comparison, as we review and test these providers to identify how they stack up in terms of streaming performance, pricing, security, speed, features, and more.

 ExpressVPN vs Proton VPN